 Corporate courts (more properly known as ISDS) can be written into trade rules.
-They enable transnational corporations to sue countries outside of the national legal system for almost anything they don’t like – banning toxic chemicals, introducing a sugary drinks tax, anti-smoking policies, capping water rates, raising the minimum wage – you name it.
+They enable transnational corporations to sue countries outside of the national legal system for almost anything they don’t like – banning toxic chemicals, introducing a sugary drinks tax, anti-smoking policies, capping water rates – you name it.
 Either the corporations want payoffs in the millions or even billions, or they use corporate courts as a threat to force governments to back down.

 How corporate courts threaten climate action